joshualapoll/careers/README.md

 ### team and experience

-Alexander Gugel, Erik Nilsen, Joshua La Poll, Michael Xia, Yotam Rosenbaum
+Erik Nilsen, Joshua La Poll, Michael Xia, Yotam Rosenbaum

 We're cool (or so I like to think) just get to know us a bit :D